YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 - What is the reference class ? *What is the probability of me living until 80 years ?*

-- What about non-repetable events ? *What is the probability of me learning something new during this course ?*
+- What about non-repeatable events ? *What is the probability of learning something new during this course ?*

 - How many trials are sufficient to obtain a good approximation of the *probability* ?
-A finite class of events of size $n$ can only produce relative frequencies of certain resolution/preciseness $1/n$.
+A finite class of events of size $n$ can only produce relative frequencies of certain preciseness $1/n$.

 Propensity interpretation
 ========================================================
 incremental: true
 type: lineheight

-Les propriétés fréquentistes (i.e., à long terme) des objets (e.g., une pièce) seraient provoquées par des propriétés physiques intrinsèques aux objets.
-Par exemple, une pièce biaisée va engendrer une fréquence relative (et donc une probabilité) biaisée en raison de ses propriétés physiques.
-Pour les propensionnistes, les probabilités représentent ces caractéristiques intrinsèques, ces **propensions** à générer certaines fréquences relatives, et non les fréquences relatives en elles-mêmes.

-Conséquence: ces propriétés sont les propriétés d'événements individuels... et non de séquences !
-L'interpétation propensionniste nous permet donc de parler de la probabilité d'événements uniques.
+The frequentist properties (in the long run) of objects (e.g., a coin) might be produced by intrinsic properties of these objects.
+For instance, a biased coin will produce a biased relative frequency **because** of its intrinsic bias.

+The propensity interpretation postulates that these intrinsic properties define what we call as probability.
+In other words, the probability of an event **is** its intrinsic properties.

+This interpretation will usually agree with the frequentist interpretation but it shift the locus of probability from the external world (the observable relative frequency in the long run) the the *inside* of the objects under study.

+Consequence: these properties are properties that are intrinsic to objects...
+The propensity interpretation then allows to talk about the probability of single events.

 Logical interpretation
 ========================================================
 incremental: true
 type: lineheight

-<center>Il y a 10 étudiants dans cette salle</center>
+<center>There are 10 students in this room</center>
-<center>9 portent un t-shirt <font color = "green">vert</font></center>
+<center>9 students wear a <font color = "green">green</font> t-shirt</center>
-<center>1 porte un t-shirt <font color = "red">rouge</font></center>
+<center>1 student wears a <font color = "red">red</font> t-shirt</center>
-<center>Une personne est tirée au sort...</center>
+<center>Let's say 1 person is picked at random...</center>

 <hr width = "75%%" size = "2" align = "center" noshade>

-> <center>Conclusion 1: l'étudiant tiré au sort porte un t-shirt &#10004; </center>
+> <center>Conclusion 1: this student wears a t-shirt &#10004; </center>

 <hr width = "75%%" size = "1" align = "center" noshade>

-> <center>Conclusion 2: l'étudiant tiré au sort porte un t-shirt <font color = "green">vert</font> &#10007; </center>
+> <center>Conclusion 2: this student wears a <font color = "green">green t-shirt</font> &#10007; </center>

 <hr width = "75%%" size = "1" align = "center" noshade>

-> <center>Conclusion 3: l'étudiant tiré au sort porte un t-shirt <font color = "red">rouge</font> &#10007; </center>
+> <center>Conclusion 3: this student wears a <font color = "red">red t-shirt</font> &#10007; </center>

-Interprétation logique
+Logical interpretation
 ========================================================
 incremental: false
 type: lineheight

-L'interprétation logique du concept de probabilité essaye de généraliser la logique (vrai / faux) au monde probabiliste.
-La probabilité représente donc le *degré de support logique* qu'une conclusion peut avoir, relativement à un ensemble de prémices (Keynes, 1921; Carnap, 1950).

-Conséquence: toute probabilité est **conditionnelle**.

-Interprétation bayésienne
+The logical interpretation of probability tries to generalise the formal logic (true / false) to the probabilist world.
+The probability then represents the degree of *logic support* of a conclusion, in relation to a set of premises ([Keynes, 1921](https://archive.org/details/treatiseonprobab007528mbp); [Carnap, 1950](http://fitelson.org/confirmation/carnap_logical_foundations_of_probability.pdf)).

+Consequence: every probability is **conditional**.

+Bayesian interpretation
 ========================================================
 incremental: true
 type: lineheight

-**La probabilité est une mesure du degré d'incertitude**.
-Un événement *certain* aura donc une probabilité de 1 et un événement *impossible* aura une probabilité de 0.

-Pour parler de probabilités, dans ce cadre, nous n'avons donc plus besoin de nous référer à la limite d'occurrence d'un événement (fréquence).
+The probability is a way of **quantifying uncertainty**.
+A certain event then has a probability of 1 and an impossible event has a probability of 0.

+This interpretation eliminates the need for a collective of infinite repretition of an event...

 > "So to assign equal probabilities to two events is not in any way an assertion that they must occur equally often in any random experiment [...], it is only a formal way of saying I don’t know." - Jaynes (1986)

-Interprétations probabilistes
+Probabilistic interpretations
 ========================================================
 type: lineheight